-Nothing in this Financial Regulation shall in any way detract from the responsibilities of the supervising Officer or of any other technical Officer having any duty towards the contract.

-- 12.10 The Deputy Chief Executive shall, to the extent they consider necessary, examine final accounts for contracts and they shall be entitled to make all such enquiries and receive such information and explanations as they may require in order to satisfy themself as to the accuracy of the accounts. - 12.11 Claims from contractors in respect of matters not clearly within the terms of any existing contract shall be referred to the Deputy Chief Executive for financial consideration and to the Head of Legal Services and Deputy Monitoring Officer for consideration of the Council's legal liability before settlement is reached. - 12.12 Where completion of a contract is delayed it shall be the duty of the technical Officer concerned to take appropriate action in respect of any claim for liquidated damages and to report their action to Cabinet. - 12.13 Every architect, engineer or other consultant appointed for the purpose of any contract for building, constructional or engineering works, whether as supervising Officer or otherwise, shall on engagement be placed under an obligation to conform to the requirements of the Financial Regulations. - 12.14 No site work on schemes for which a borrowing approval, subsidy approval or grant approval is required shall be started prior to the receipt of such approval.
-A copy of each appropriate approval must be forwarded to the Deputy Chief Executive. - 12.15 All Officers and Members are required to provide a declaration of interest to the Monitoring Officer where contracts are entered into or orders placed with a third party where the Officer or Member concerned may have cause to be affected financially or otherwise by the decision.
-Further guidance is contained in the Member and Officer Codes of Conduct or may be obtained from the Monitoring Officer.
+- Nothing in this Financial Regulation shall in any way detract from the responsibilities of the supervising officer or of any other technical officer having any duty towards the contract. - 12.10 The Deputy Chief Executive shall, to the extent he considers necessary, examine final accounts for contracts and he shall be entitled to make all such enquiries and receive such information and explanations as he may require in order to satisfy himself as to the accuracy of the accounts. - 12.11 Claims from contractors in respect of matters not clearly within the terms of any existing contract shall be referred to the Deputy Chief Executive for financial consideration and to the Head of Legal Services and Deputy Monitoring Officer for consideration of the Council's legal liability before settlement is reached. - 12.12 Where completion of a contract is delayed it shall be the duty of the technical officer concerned to take appropriate action in respect of any claim for liquidated damages and to report his action to Cabinet. - 12.13 Every architect, engineer or other consultant appointed for the purpose of any contract for building, constructional or engineering works, whether as supervising officer or otherwise, shall on engagement be placed under an obligation to conform to the requirements of the Financial Regulations. - 12.14 No site work on schemes for which a borrowing approval, subsidy approval or grant approval is required shall be started prior to the receipt of such approval.
+A copy of each appropriate approval must be forwarded to the Deputy Chief Executive. - 12.15 All officers and members are required to provide a declaration of interest to the Monitoring Officer where contracts are entered into or orders placed with a third party where the officer or member concerned may have cause to be affected financially or otherwise by the decision.
+Further guidance is contained in the member and officer Codes of Conduct or may be obtained from the Monitoring Officer.